tpphu/golang-training/week5-exercise/README.md

 go run service.go --registry=consul
 ```

-> You can start many service as you want, and consul now will be load balancer
+> You can start many times as you want, and consul now will be a load balancer

 - Run the client